SwapnilMallick/BRICK-ASSEMBLY-RL-2D/README.md

 | Invalid pick | -2.1 |

 **Termination:** Episode ends when all bricks are placed or discarded, or after `max_steps=500` steps.

+## Acknowledgements

+[Claude Code](https://claude.ai/code) (Anthropic's AI coding assistant) was used for assistance with debugging, coding, and brainstorming throughout the development of this project.